-Drums Count-in (this song only): You can select the count-in option for this song.
+Drums Count-in (for this song only): You can select the count-in option for this song.

-Ending Options: A tag (also referred to as a coda) is a group of bars that are played in the very last chorus of a song.
-If you select the "Tag Exists?" check box, then the tag will play during the last chorus of the song.
-After the bar you specify as the "Tag Jump After Bar #" the song jumps to the "Tag Begin At Bar #" and plays through the "Tag Ends After Bar #" and then plays a 2 bar ending as usual.

-Band-in-a-Box will optionally create a 2-bar ending for your song, the standard ending is 2 bars appended to the end of the song.

-The "Use 4 Bar ending for RealTracks" option allows extra time for the natural decay of the instruments.
-The "Start the ending 2 bars early" option gives you an alternative to end the song on the last bar of the song.
+Ending options: A tag (also referred to as a coda) is a group of bars that are played in the very last chorus of a song.
+If you select the Tag exists? check box, then the tag will play during the last chorus of the song.
+After the bar you specify as the Tag jumps after Bar #, the song jumps to the Tag begins at Bar # and plays through the Tag ends after Bar # and then plays a 2-bar ending as usual.
+Band-in-a-Box will optionally create a 2-bar ending for your song.
+To turn the song ending off for a "single song," uncheck the Generate 2-bar ending checkbox in this dialog, and to turn song endings off for "all songs," uncheck the Allow any endings checkbox in the Arrangement Options dialog (Options | Preferences| [Arrange]).
+The Use 4-bar ending for RealTracks option allows extra time for the natural decay of the instruments.
+The Start the ending 2 bars early option gives you an alternative to end the song on the last bar of the song.
 Band-in-a-Box will still play an ending on the chord that you specify, and the ending will occur as a 2-bar phrase beginning 2 bars before the end of the form.
 This results in more natural endings for many songs.

-Song endings can be turned off for all songs, or on a song by song basis.
+Song endings can be turned off for all songs, or on a song-by-song basis.
 For example, you might want to have your own custom ending that ends the song on the 3rd beat of a bar by playing a shot.
-To turn the song ending off for a "single song," set the "Generate 2 bar Ending for this song" checkbox to off (cleared).
-To turn song endings off for "all songs," choose Options | Preferences and press the [Arrange] button to open the Arrangement Options dialog.
-Then, set the "Allow any Endings" checkbox to off (cleared).

-You can quickly choose a fadeout ending, just press the [Fade] button, and Band-in-a-Box will fadeout the last "x" bars of the song (you can specify how many bars).
-Or customize the fadeout with precise values for each bar.
+There is also an option to generate an ending that will fadeout by gradually reducing the volume.
+You can type any number in the Number of fadeout ending bars option or press the [Fade] button to enter 6, which is a typical length of a fadeout ending.

-RealTracks options for this song only set the RealTracks options for the song without changing the global RealTracks settings.
+RealTracks options set the RealTracks options for the song without changing the global RealTracks settings.

-Solos should have a 'bluesy' feel: When set, any soloist or RealTracks background soloist, will treat any major triad (C, F, etc.) like a dominant seventh (C7, F7) and use flatted 7th for soloing.
+Solos should have a 'bluesy' feel: When set, any Soloist or RealTracks background Soloist will treat any major triad (C, F, etc.) like a dominant seventh (C7, F7) and use flatted 7th for soloing.

 Allow RealTracks substitutions based on tempo: When set, the program will find the best RealTracks to use at the current tempo.
 For example, it might substitute an acoustic bass recorded at a higher tempo, closer to the tempo of your song.
-The RealTracks name will appear on the main screen with a tilde (~) to indicate the substitution.
+The RealTracks name will appear on the main screen with a tilde ( $\sim$ ) to indicate the substitution.

-Allow RealTracks Shots, Holds and Pushes: When set (recommended), Band-in-a-Box will create realistic shots, holds, and pushes in your song.
+Allow RealTracks shots, holds and pushes: When set (recommended), Band-in-a-Box will create realistic shots, holds, and pushes in your song.
 If unchecked, Band-in-a-Box will simulate a shot.
 Not all styles have these available.
 Check the RealTracks\Library\Holds folder and the RealTracks Picker's "Holds" column listing the set number.

-Allow RealTracks Half-time/Double-time: When set, this song will allow RealTracks to play at half time (twice the usual tempo) or double time (half the usual tempo).
+Allow RealTracks half-time/double-time: When set, this song will allow RealTracks to play at half time (twice the usual tempo) or double time (half the usual tempo).
 This allows you, for example in a ballad at a tempo of 70, to add a RealTracks Sax solo with a tempo of 140 and play it as a double time, which will match the ballad tempo of 70.